helloumma/Reminders-App/README.md

 # Reminders App

-The reminders app is an app in which the user should be able to input a date, time and reminder, and recieve the reminder via an email at the specified time and ate.
+The reminders app is an app in which the user should be able to input a date, time and reminder, and recieve the reminder via an email at the specified time and date.

 ## 📋 Aims of App